Gael-Lopes-Da-Silva/DependedVSCode/README.md

-    "depended.normalIcon": "✅", // Icon used when the latest dependency is used "depended.updateIcon": "⬆️", // Icon when an update is available for the dependency "depended.invalidIcon": "⚠️", // Icon used when invalid or unkown dependency version used }
+    "depended.normalIcon": "✅", // Icon used when the latest dependency is used "depended.updateIcon": "⬆️", // Icon when an update is available for the dependency "depended.invalidIcon": "⚠️", // Icon used when invalid or unkown dependency version used "depended.problemIcon": "❌", // Icon when a dependency was not found }
 ~~~